Robert Shwartzman: 2021

-He continued with Prema for the 2021 FIA Formula 2 Championship, this time partnering the reigning FIA Formula 3 champion, Oscar Piastri.
+Shwartzman continued with Prema for the 2021 FIA Formula 2 Championship, this time partnering the reigning FIA Formula 3 champion, Oscar Piastri.
 Shwartzman endured a shaky start on the first round at Bahrain, qualifying twelfth.
 He improved to fourth on the opening race in Bahrain.
 He retired in the second race, after making contact with Dan Ticktum.
 He finished seventh in the feature race.
 In Monaco, Shwartzman topped practice and qualified second.
 Shwartzman brushed the barrier on the first lap during the first sprint race, damaging his front wing and later retired.
 From last, Shwartzman rose to tenth courtesy of retirements to finish tenth.
 Shwartzman was on course to take second in the feature race before a slow pit stop caused him to lose positions to Piastri and Felipe Drugovich, ending the race in fourth.

 Shwartzman qualified tenth in Baku, and started from reverse pole in the first race.
 He then scored his first win of the season, winning by five seconds.
 He finished fifth in the second sprint race, and ended the weekend in third place, taking advantage of multiple incidents and penalties for other drivers.
 In Silverstone, Shwartzman qualified seventh.
 He won once again, having a brilliant start to pass Christian Lundgaard, Jüri Vips and Roy Nissany before the first corner.
 He described his win as "redemption" following his win being taken away the previous year due to a collision.
 In the second sprint race, Shwartzman was running just outside the points when he spun on the penultimate corner on the penultimate lap, dropping him to fifteenth at the flag.
 He bounced back to secure fifth in the feature race.